 Bernard Barrere, Deputy Director, Survey Operations—Mr. Barrere is a demographer and survey specialist with more than 30 years of professional experience providing technical assistance in all phases of survey implementation, from questionnaire design and interviewer training to tabulation design, report writing, and data analysis and dissemination.
 He has been directly involved in the design and implementation of population-based surveys in 24 countries, including 8 surveys with biomarker testing such as HIV and malaria testing.
 He oversees survey operations for the DHS program, including monitoring the activities of staff involved in supporting surveys.
 Before being appointed Deputy Director, Mr. Barrere has coordinated all HIV-related activities for the DHS program, including development of indicators and survey instruments, HIV testing protocols, and analysis of HIV-related data.
-He also coordinates with numerous international organizations in the field of HIV.
+He has also coordinated with numerous international organizations in the field of HIV.
 Mr Barrere has a DESS in demography from the University of Bordeaux and a DEA in sociology from the University of Toulouse.

-Fred Arnold, Technical Deputy Director—Dr. Arnold is responsible for setting the overall technical direction for the population component of DHS program and coordinating the design of DHS questionnaires.
-He has played a major role in the research and training component of the surveys in India and has coordinated technical assistance to 3 large scale National Family Health Surveys in India, which have included interviews with more than 400,000 women and men, working with 40 organizations (government ministries, funding agencies, international organizations, and implementing agencies) in the conduct of the surveys.
+Fred Arnold, Technical Deputy Director—Dr. Arnold is responsible for setting the overall technical direction for the population component of The DHS Program and coordinating the design of DHS questionnaires.
+He has coordinated technical assistance to four large-scale National Family Health Surveys in India, which have included interviews with more than one million women and men, working with more than 40 organizations (government ministries, funding agencies, international organizations, and implementing agencies) in the conduct of the surveys.
 He has been involved in the design and implementation of surveys in 15 additional countries.
 Dr. Arnold has a Ph.D. in economics/demography from the University of Michigan.
 He has authored more than 150 publications in areas such as malaria; HIV; maternal, newborn and child health; nutrition; son preference; international migration; and the value of children.

-Laurie Liskin, Senior Advisor for Data Demand, Translation, and Utilization—Ms. Liskin is a health communication specialist with 30 years of professional experience designing national and provincial communication strategies; implementing behavior change, dissemination, and communication programs; conducting needs assessments; and developing monitoring and evaluation plans in 20 countries.
-Ms. Liskin also has extensive experience in capacity building in data dissemination and use, behavior change communication, family planning counseling, HIV counseling, and HIV multisectoral programming.
+Laurie Liskin, Senior Advisor for Data Use—Ms. Liskin is a health communication specialist with 30 years of professional experience designing national and provincial communication strategies; implementing behavior change, dissemination, and communication programs; conducting needs assessments; and developing monitoring and evaluation plans in more than 30 countries.
+Ms. Liskin also has extensive capacity building experience in data dissemination and use, behavior change communication, family planning counseling, HIV counseling, and HIV multisectoral programming.
 For the DHS program, Ms. Liskin provides leadership in communicating DHS data to national and subnational policymakers, health sector program planners and managers, and other key audiences.
 She is also responsible for the overall management of global and country level dissemination of DHS data.
 Ms. Liskin has an Sc.M. in health communication from The Johns Hopkins University.

-Gulnara Semenov, Regional Coordinator for Europe and Eurasia—Dr. Semenov is a medical doctor and public health and survey specialist with 10 years of experience in providing technical assistance in all phases of population-based and health facility-based survey design and implementation, including surveys with biomarker testing.
+Gulnara Semenov, Regional Coordinator—Dr. Semenov is a medical doctor and public health and survey specialist with over 12 years of experience in providing technical assistance in all phases of population-based and health facility-based survey design and implementation, including surveys with biomarker testing.
 She has more than 17 years of experience in infant and young child feeding and mother and child care.
 Dr. Semenov also has considerable experience as a public health educator in Eastern Europe, Russia, Central Asia, Australia, and the United States, and she has contributed to more than 30 international workshops on public health.
-For the DHS Program, Dr. Semenov serves as country manager for DHS and Service Provision Assessment (SPA) surveys.
+For the DHS Program, Dr. Semenov serves as regional coordinator and country manager for DHS and Service Provision Assessment (SPA) surveys.
 She works with survey stakeholders to develop the survey design and questionnaires, supervises survey staff to ensure timely and accurate survey results, and coordinates capacity-building activities for in-country survey staff.
 Dr. Semenov has a Ph.D. in medical science/hygiene from the Kazakhstan Academy of Nutrition and an M.D. in pediatrics from Alma-Ata State Medical Institute.